jameskong098/cosi104a/HW8/README.md

 An NMI score of 0 indicates no mutual information between the clusters and the true labels, meaning the clustering results are completely independent of the true labels.
 An NMI score of 1 indicates perfect correlation, meaning the clustering results perfectly match the true labels.

-Based on these NMI scores, the clustering analysis results have a very low correlation with the NBER recession index.
-Therefore, the clustering analysis results cannot be used to predict the NBER recession index effectively.

 ## Predicting NBER Recession Index

-An NMI score of 0 indicates no mutual information between the clusters and the true labels, meaning the clustering results are completely independent of the true labels.
-An NMI score of 1 indicates perfect correlation, meaning the clustering results perfectly match the true labels.

 Based on these NMI scores, the clustering analysis results have a very low correlation with the NBER recession index.
 Therefore, the clustering analysis results cannot be used to predict the NBER recession index effectively.